ingar-sa/mappevurdering/Notes.md

 time consuming and way outside of the curriculum, or just a pure CLI.
 I am definitely leaning towards the CLI route.

+Steps:
+user chooses option for what they want to do:
+  1. print all products
+    1. Call print all products method
+    2. Start outer loop again.
+  2. Find (print) a product
+    1. Call search function
+    2. Call printSingleProduct function on inventory
+    3. Start outer loop again
+  3. Add a product
+     1.
+  4. Increase item quantity
+     1. Call search function
+     2. Once single item is chosen, ask how many they want to increase by
+     3. Call increase item function on inventory
+     4. Handle case where the input is invalid (might not be necessary)
+     5. Start outer loop again
+  5. Decrease item quantity: same as above
+  6.

+private functions:
+2. Search for an item
+     1. Write infor about how the search workds
+     2. Pass user string to inventory's search function
+     3. Check if the list is empty
+     4. Yes: print that there is no such item.
+Start outer loop again.
+     5. No: print an option list with the different items (doesn't matter if there is just one, they choose regardless)
+     6. return item id

 **Ideas**
 Use hashmap with the id's as keys, since this has O(1) lookup time.
 This also works since strings are immutable objects.